dell-datascience/Data_Engineering/notes/2_data_ingestion.md

     deployment.apply()
 ```

-## Orchetrating dataflow with Mage
+## Orchestrating dataflow with Mage

 Mage is an open-source, hybrid framework for transforming and integrating data.
 It is designed to simplify the process of building data pipelines by providing a unified interface for defining, orchestrating, and monitoring data workflows.